Exercise and Nutrition Sciences

 Prerequisites.
 BIOL 200, BIOL 201, BIOL 202, BIOL 203 and EXER 240.
 This course is designed to cover recognition, evaluation, and rehabilitation of upper extremity injuries as well as general medical pathologies of the upper extremity.
 (Formerly 5550:541)

-EXER:565 Psychology of Injury Rehabilitation (2 Credits)
+EXER 565 Psychology of Injury Rehabilitation (2 Units)

 Prerequisites: BIOL 200, BIOL 201, BIOL 202, and BIOL 203.
 This course will address the cognitive and affective aspects of injury and rehabilitation of injury.
 Specifically the stages of rehabilitation and techniques to aid in the rehabilitation process.
 (Formerly 5550:565)

-EXER:570 Orthopedic Injury and Pathology (3 Credits)
+EXER 570 Orthopedic Injury and Pathology (3 Units)

 Prerequisites: BIOL 200, BIOL 201, BIOL 202, and BIOL 203.
 This course will discuss common musculoskeletal pathology and surgical procedure associated with a physically active population.
 (Formerly 5550:570)